-The MPH Field Experience Fund awards can be used to develop an MPH capstone project or to have a population-based practicum experience.
-The award is intended primarily to provide support for students during the Winter intersession period to develop their practicum and/or capstone project.
+The MPH Field Experience Fund awards can be used to develop an MPH capstone project or to have a population- based practicum or service experience.
+The award is intended primarily to provide support for students during the Winter intersession period.
 For example, the award could be used for travel to collect data or to obtain a direct hands-on practical public health experience.
 The awards can be used for individual field experiences (\$750/domestic or \$2,000/international awards) or group field experiences involving multiple students (\$6,000 per group project/\$2,000 per student maximum.)
-An application for the award consists of a short paper outlining the capstone project or the practicum experience and how the funds will be used.
+An application for the award consists of a short paper outlining the plan and how the funds will be used.
 The application must have the signed signature of a Hopkins faculty member as well as an off-site preceptor.

-The MPH Field Experience award recipients will each submit a 2-page written summary of their experiences and present a poster at the Annual Global Health Day in the spring.
+The MPH Field Experience award recipients will each prepare a 2-page or longer written summary of their experience to submit to the MPH program office and alsop have the opportunity to present a poster at the Annual Global Health Day in the spring.